Tangle Floer homology and cobordisms between tangles: Tangle complex and the issue of naturality

-in $\Gcal$ we have $\HFT^\Rin(\hmove_3)\circ\HFT^\Rin(\hmove_1)= \HFT^\Rin(\hmove_4)\circ \HFT^\Rin(\hmove_2)$.
-Here, distinguished rectangles are the rectangles of the above type such that one of the following is the case: \begin{itemize} \item The horizontal arrows are $\alpha$-equivalences while the verticals are $\beta$-equivalences. \item Both horizontal arrows are $\alpha$- or $\beta$-equivalences, while the vertical arrows are stabilizations. \item Both horizontal arrows are $\alpha$- or $\beta$- equivalences, while the vertical arrows are diffeomorphisms with the same restriction on the surface. \item The square corresponds to the two possible ways of performing disjoint stabilizations. \item The horizontal arrows are diffeomorphisms and the vertical arrows are stabilizations which correspond to one another via the diffeomorphisms. \end{itemize} \item{\bf{Continuity:}} If $H$ is a vertex of $\Gcal$ and $d\in\Gcal_{\mathrm{diff}}(H,H)$ is a diffeomorphism isotopic to the identity, then $\HFT^\Rin(d)=\mathrm{Id}_{\HFT^\Rin(H)}$. \item{\bf{Handleswap invariance:}} For every simple handle swap
+in $\Gcal$ we have $\HFT^\Rin(\hmove_3)\circ\HFT^\Rin(\hmove_1)= \HFT^\Rin(\hmove_4)\circ \HFT^\Rin(\hmove_2)$, where $\HFT^{\Rin}(e_i)$ denotes the associated isomorphism to $e_i$.
+Here, distinguished rectangles are the rectangles of the above type such that one of the following is the case: \begin{itemize} \item The horizontal arrows are $\alpha$-equivalences while the vertical arrows are $\beta$-equivalences. \item Both horizontal arrows are $\alpha$- or $\beta$-equivalences, while the vertical arrows are stabilizations. \item Both horizontal arrows are $\alpha$- or $\beta$- equivalences, while the vertical arrows are diffeomorphisms with the same restriction on the surface. \item The square corresponds to the two possible ways of performing disjoint stabilizations. \item The horizontal arrows are diffeomorphisms and the vertical arrows are stabilizations which correspond to one another via the diffeomorphisms. \end{itemize} \item{\bf{Continuity:}} If $\HD$ is a vertex of $\Gcal$ and $d\in\Gcal_{\mathrm{diff}}(\HD,\HD)$ is a diffeomorphism isotopic to the identity, then $\HFT^\Rin(d)=\mathrm{Id}_{\HFT^\Rin(\HD)}$. \item{\bf{Handleswap invariance:}} For every simple handle swap

 in the sense of \cite[Definition 2.32]{JT} in $\Gcal$ we have

 \end{enumerate}